chamber144/AMB-NET-TouchBar-Dashboard_and_Node_Tools/README.md

 # Installing BetterTouchTool

 So let's get started.
-My setup only works with a tool called BetterTouchTool, which you can purchase here for 7,5 USD for a 2 year license or try it for 45 days for free:
+My setup only works with a tool called BetterTouchTool, which you can purchase for 7,5 USD for a 2 year license or try for free for 45 days:

 https://folivora.ai/buy